-A deficit of \$ 421,360 was made during the course of January to December 2018 compared to the budgeted deficit of \$ 526,658.
+Comprehensive Income of \$ 223,202 was made during the course of January to December 2019 compared to the budgeted deficit of \$ 311,370.

-The application of costs for the period ended 31 December 2018 was as follows:
+The application of costs for the period ended 31 December 2019 was as follows:

-Employment Costs: 48%
+Employment Costs: 53%

-Operational Cost: 10%
+Operational Cost: 11%

 Administration Costs: 3%

-Fundraising Costs: 15%
+Fundraising Costs: 18%

-Growth Initiatives: 23%
+Growth Initiatives: 15%

-Changes in Fair Value: 1%

 Total Applied Funds 100%

-Further details of Breast Cancer Care WA Inc. results can be found in notes 3 and 4 to the financial statements.
+Further details of Breast Cancer Care WA Inc. results can be found in notes 4 and 5 to the financial statements.
 As an organisation dedicated to providing personalised support services tailored to the needs of each individual client, our greatest expense and our greatest asset is our Team, without whom our Support Services would not be possible.

-Expenses are managed tightly to budget and savings made wherever possible to minimise the impact of a challenging fundraising period, and position the organisation for a strong start to 2019.
+Expenses are managed tightly to budget and savings made wherever possible to minimise the impact of a challenging fundraising period and position the organisation for a strong start to 2020.

-In 2018, as part of our continuing response to the challenging economic climate, we continued with our growth initiatives strategy to encourage donors to make regular monthly contributions so that we can be assured of sustainable income to fund our vital services.
+In 2019, as part of our continuing response to the challenging economic climate, we continued with our growth initiatives strategy to encourage donors to make regular monthly contributions so that we can be assured of sustainable income to fund our vital services.
 This strategy requires significant upfront costs, which we recognised would be high at the outset, and we carefully weighed our decision against the expected benefit of the future income streams and the resources available to us.
-Two and a half years into the program, targets are being met and all key indicators continue to perform as originally planned.
+Almost four years into the program, targets are being met and key indicators continue to perform as originally planned.
 We are confident that the implementation of our growth initiatives strategy was and remains a sound decision.